 Distil mobile app security with the Distil SDK requires:

 - A Distil instance (on-premise Distil appliance, on-premise customer appliance, cloud CDN, private cloud, or a Connector type integration) protecting your API endpoints.

-- A mobile application that has integration the Distil SDK.
+- A mobile application that has integrated the Distil SDK.

 Supported Operating Systems